lawik/beambloggers/README.md

 Webrings are an old school web thing that is having a small resurgence these days.
 The idea is that a bunch of sites with related subject matter join a (circular) list and they all include a small element to send traffic to the other parts of the Webring.
 Recently famed is the [Weird Wide Webring](https://weirdwidewebring.net/) that gathers interesting, odd and quirky sites.
 We'll be the next semi-medium-sized thing.

 We're currently not particularly circular and we need a new design for our UI to navigate to the next page in the ring.
-But we gather the sites and provide them to visitors :)
+You can already create your own links though by pointing towards `/random`, `/prev` and `/next` on the beamblogger domain.
+Besides that we gather the sites and provide them to visitors :)

 ## How to join (or leave)